 I would be surprised if that poor lemon tree would be able to reach maturity.

 And even if it does there is a great risk that fruits composition would be just off.
 It is documented that citruses grown in tropical regions due to higher competition for the resources develop lower total soluble solids.
 Which basically means that fruits can become low in acidity, insipid and dry.

 So why would we do it?
 And more importantly how?

-So the logic we have here is - what if climate change limiting produce in one area creates possibilities in others?
 The good news here is that India over the past years have become the main lemon producer worldwide as a result of many new plantings made from 2000 to 2010.
-India's climate is milder than Africa's although it is still tropics with temperature not dropping below 18 degrees celsius.
+India's climate is milder than Africa's although it is still tropical with temperature not dropping below 18 degrees celsius.
 So it is possible, no means to outcompete India, but still.
-It looks like they took the opportunity and outsmarted everyone.
+It looks like they took this strategic opportunity and outsmarted everyone.

 Climate-induced differences can be overcome with cultural practices.
 In tropical climates, trees starts to follow drought periods, because there is no period of cold temperature to induce dormancy vegetative growth.
 So all cultural practices has to be focused on avoiding competition which occurs at very rapid increase in vegetative growth in spring after a drought period.
 High competition for resources and lack of nutrition is the biggest issue here.